adamkewley/jobson/jobson-docs/src/main/jekyll/index.md

 ---

-Jobson is a webserver that automates the most common steps required to set up a web service around a batch application.
+Jobson is a webserver that automates the most common steps required to build a web service around a batch application.

 ## How It Works

-Jobson uses job specs to host a HTTP/websocket API that can launch subprocesses server-side.
-[Job specs](specs.html) are standard YAML files that describe applications.
-An example would be:
+Jobson's core abstraction is the [job spec](specs.html), which describes an application.
+An example job spec would be:

 ```yaml
 name: Example Job Spec